NixOS/nixos-summer/content/blog/PerlDivingWithNix.md

 2.32.0
 ```

-Applying patches in nix is the simplest thing in the world just add it to the [patch phase](https://nixos.org/manual/nixpkgs/stable/#ssec-patch-phase) and your golden.
-The manual is a bit sparse in this regard so the code looks something like.
+Applying patches in Nix is the simplest thing in the world:
+just add it to the [patch phase](https://nixos.org/manual/nixpkgs/stable/#ssec-patch-phase) and your golden.

+The manual is a bit sparse in this regard.
+The code looks something like:

 ```nix
 patchPhase = [ ./version.patch ];
 ```

-This is possible as `buildPerlPackage` is built on top of [`stdenv`](https://nixos.org/manual/nixpkgs/stable/#idm140737320528768) allowing us to customise everything in the usual Nixy way.
+This is possible as `buildPerlPackage` is built on top of [`stdenv`](https://nixos.org/manual/nixpkgs/stable/#idm140737320528768), allowing us to customise everything in the usual `nixpkgs` way.

-Aha something is happening it seems to successfully compile but fails the tests.
+Aha – something is happening!
+It seems to successfully compile, but fails the tests.

-The full logs are below but TLDR the salient line seems to be:
+The full logs are below, but tl;dr the salient line seems to be:

 ```
 #Error:  Can't load '/build/Barcode-ZBar-0.04/blib/arch/auto/Barcode/ZBar/ZBar.so' for module Barcode::ZBar: /build/Barcode-ZBar-0.04/blib/arch/auto/Barcode/ZBar/ZBar.so: undefined symbol: zbar_scanner_reset at /nix/store/n7hbdyp3bsmdxy2lcxivaxnq4nv8ndv3-perl-5.32.1/lib/perl5/5.32.1/x86_64-linux-thread-multi/DynaLoader.pm line 193.
 ```

-Ooof undefined symbol OK so the module is looking for a symbol and not finding it in the zbar shared object.
+Ooof, `undefined symbol`… OK, so the module is looking for a symbol and not finding it in the `zbar` shared object.

 There goes my naivety.

 #### Logs

 <details>
     <summary>Click to see full logs</summary>